determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

      secret_key: my-secret-key
      bucket: my-bucket-name

-Then the experiment configuration for this experiment can be written as below:
+Then the experiment configuration for this experiment can be written using the following code:

 .. code:: yaml